Allolactose

 Allolactose is a disaccharide similar to lactose.
 It consists of the monosaccharides D-galactose and D-glucose linked through a β1-6 glycosidic linkage instead of the β1-4 linkage of lactose.
 It may arise from the occasional transglycosylation of lactose by β-galactosidase.

 It is an inducer of the lac operon in Escherichia coli and many other enteric bacteria.
 It binds to a subunit of the tetrameric lac repressor, which results in conformational changes and reduces the binding affinity of the lac repressor to the lac operator, thereby dissociating it from the lac operator.
 The absence of the repressor allows the transcription of the lac operon to proceed.

+Although lactose is often described as the inducer of the lac operon, studies measuring inducer activity in E.coli growing on lactose have shown that allolactose is the physiological inducer.
+Crystal structures of the lac repressor bound to inducer galactosides show that these sugars form a hydrogen-bond network that stabilizes an induced conformation of the protein with reduced affinity for operator DNA.
+Allolactose acts allosterically, shifting the conformational equilibrium of the lac repressor toward a low-affinity state.

 A non-hydrolyzable analog of allolactose, isopropyl β-D-1-thiogalactopyranoside (IPTG), is normally used in molecular biology to induce the lac operon.
+In contrast to allolactose, which is hydrolyzed by β-galactosidase, IPTG's are not metabolized by E. coli, so their intracellular concentration remains essentially constant and they act as gratuitous inducers in experimental systems.